-Summer’s here, which means so are the bugs.
-Vacationing visitors, BBQs, and late nights spent on the patio all make this season one of our favorite times of the year.
+Vacationing visitors, BBQs, and late nights spent on the patio all make the warmer months our favorite time of the year.
 However, bites, stings and bug infestations have a way of ruining the fun.
 Don’t worry—we’re not letting that happen to you.
-Follow these 5 tips to bug-proof your home naturally.
+Follow these 5 tips to bug-proof your home without harsh chemicals.

 Ants, fleas, flies, termites, roaches, mosquitoes and other common household bugs can all be deterred by taking the proper precautions—prevention is always the best form of pest control.
 Follow these simple preventative measures to keep bugs away from your home: